carpentries-incubator/hpc-intro/_episodes/15-resources.md

   of backup/archival system, you shouldn't rely on it for something as key as your research code.
   The best backup system is one you manage yourself.

-* Before submitting a run of jobs, submit one as a test first to make sure everything works.
+* Before submitting a large run of jobs, submit one as a test first to make sure everything works.

 * The less resources you ask for, the faster your jobs will find a slot in which to run.
   Lots of small jobs generally beat a couple big jobs.